If you don't know how to do kipping pull-ups yet, I'm going to make a wild guess: you hate Fran.

 4. Hip Pop!

-When learning how to do kipping pull-ups, this is a key part of the movement that I often see athletes missing.
+When learning how to improve your kipping pull-up performance, this is a key part of the movement that I often see athletes missing.

 As you’re drifting up and away from the bar, you are going to hit a point of weightlessness.
 It’s quick, but at this point you could actually quickly move your hands on and off the bar and not go flying across the room (this is actually a drill that we use with our athletes who are learning bar muscle ups in our Bar Muscle Up Mastery course).